Battle of Marignano: French side

 “I have vanquished those whom only Caesar vanquished” was printed on the medal King Francis ordered struck to commemorate the victory.
-Considering the battle his most cherished triumph, Francis requested that he himself be knighted on the battlefield, in the ancient style, by the hand of none other than the Chevalier Bayard.
+Considering the battle his most cherished triumph, Francis requested that he be knighted on the battlefield, in the ancient style, by the Chevalier Bayard.
 Marshal Gian Giacomo Trivulzio, veteran of every war for the previous 40 years, praised Marignano as the “battle of giants” and stated that compared to it, all previous battles in his lifetime had been “child’s sport”.

-Marignano established the superiority of French cast bronze artillery and gendarme cavalry over the heretofore invincible phalanx tactics of the Swiss infantry.
-French success at Marignano, however, eventually galvanized opposition in the divided peninsula and turned the European balance of power against Francis I. In the meantime, however, Francis gained the city, and more importantly, the Castello Sforzesco within it, the strategic key to control of Lombardy.
-There Massimiliano Sforza and his Swiss mercenaries and the cardinal-bishop of Sion retreated, only submitting when French sappers had placed mines under the foundations.
-The French regained Milan, and Massimiliano went into luxurious exile with a French purse of 30,000 ducats.
+French success at Marignano, however, eventually galvanized opposition in the divided peninsula and turned the European balance of power against Francis I. In the meantime, however, Francis gained the city of Milan, and more importantly, the Castello Sforzesco within it, the strategic key to control of Lombardy.
+There Maximilian Sforza and his Swiss mercenaries and the cardinal-bishop of Sion retreated, only submitting when French sappers had placed mines under the foundations.
+The French regained Milan, and Maximilian went into luxurious exile with a French purse of 100,000 écus.

 Swiss side

 The retreating Swiss army retained control of their upper-Lombardy provinces of Bellinzona and adjacent valleys, leaving a rearguard to preside over them.

-The battle ended once and for all Swiss aspirations in Milan, and the Swiss Confederacy never again went to war against France or Milan.
+The battle ended all Swiss aspirations in Milan; never again did the Swiss Confederacy fight against France or Milan.